Riemann Hypothesis and Random Walks: the Zeta case: Computing very high zeros from the primes

 \section{Computing very high zeros from the primes}

 This section can be viewed as providing additional numerical evidence for some of the previous results.
-Since we will be calculating $\Shat (t)$ from the primes using \eqref{SEPF}, which requires $\Re (s) \to \tfrac{1}{2}^+$, this is pushing the limit of the validity of the Euler product formula, nevertheless we will obtain reasonable results.
+We will be calculating $\Shat (t)$ from the primes using the truncated Euler product.
+Since this requires $\Re (s) \to \tfrac{1}{2}^+$, this is pushing the limit of the validity of the truncated Euler product formula, nevertheless we will obtain reasonable results.
 We emphasize that this method has nothing to do with the random model for the zeros in Definition \ref{randommodel}, but rather relies on the Euler product formula to calculate $\Shat (t)$.

 Many very high zeros of $\zeta$ have been computed numerically, beginning with the work of Odlyzko.
 All zeros up to the $10^{13}$-th have been computed and are all on the critical line \cite{Gourdon}.
 Beyond this the computation of zeros remains a challenging open problem.
 However some zeros around the $10^{21}$-st and $10^{22}$-nd are known \cite{Odlyzko}.
-In this section we describe a new and simple algorithm for computing very high zeros based on the results of Section \ref{soft}.
+In this section we describe a new and simple algorithm for computing very high zeros based on the above reasoning.
 It will allow us to go much higher than the known zeros since it does not require numerical implementation of the $\zeta$ function itself, but rather only requires knowledge of some of the lower primes.

 Let us first discuss the numerical challenges involved in computing high zeros from the equation \eqref{transeq} based on the standard Mathematica package.
 The main difficulty is that one needs to implement the $\arg \zeta$ term.
 Mathematica computes $\Arg \zeta$, i.e. on the principal branch, however near a zero this is likely to be valid based on the discussion in section IV.
 The main problem is that Mathematica can only compute $\zeta$ for $t$ below some maximum value around $t = 10^{10}$.
 This was sufficient to calculate up to the $n=10^9$-th zero from \eqref{transeq} in \cite{Trans}.
 The $\log \Gamma$ term must also be implemented to very high $t$, which is also limited in Mathematica.